-Steps of the Procedure -
+Steps of the Procedure

-- 33. Except for grievances involving multiple employees or discipline, all grievances must be initiated at Step 1 of the grievance procedure. - 34.
-A grievance affecting more than one employee shall be filed with the Appointing Officer or designee.
+- Except for grievances involving multiple employees or discipline, all grievances must be initiated at Step 1 of the grievance procedure. - A grievance affecting more than one employee shall be filed with the Appointing Officer or designee.
 Grievances affecting more than one department shall be filed with the Employee Relations Division.
-In the event the City disagrees with the level at which the grievance is filed it may submit the matter to the Step it believes is appropriate for consideration of the dispute. - 35.
-The grievant may have a Union representative present at all steps of the grievance procedure.
+In the event the City disagrees with the level at which the grievance is filed it may submit the matter to the Step it believes is appropriate for consideration of the dispute. - The grievant may have a Union representative present at all steps of the grievance procedure.

-36. Step 1: Immediate Supervisor
+Step 1: Immediate Supervisor

-An employee shall discuss the grievance informally with his/her immediate supervisor as soon as possible but in no case later than twenty (20) days from the date of the occurrence of the act or the date the grievant might reasonably have been expected to have learned of the alleged violation being grieved.
+- An employee shall discuss the grievance informally with the employee's immediate supervisor as soon as possible but in no case later than twenty (20) days from the date of the occurrence of the act or the date the grievant might reasonably have been expected to have learned of the alleged violation being grieved. - 37.
+If the grievance is not resolved within seven (7) days after the informal discussion with the immediate supervisor, the grievant will submit the grievance in writing to the immediate supervisor on a mutually agreeable grievance form.
+The grievance will set forth the following: - the facts of the grievance, the specific reason or reasons for the grievance, including the date of the incident giving rise to the grievance, an explanation of the harm that occurred, and the name, classification, and department of the affected employee or employees; - 39.
+2. the terms and conditions of employment claimed to have been violated, misapplied or misinterpreted; and - 40.
+3. the remedy or solution being sought by the grievant. - 41.
+The City will return any grievance that does not include the information specified above and the Union may resubmit the grievance adding the missing information.
+If the Union submits the amended grievance adding the missing information within fourteen (14) days from the date of the City's notice about the missing information, the date for determining claims for monetary relief will be set based on the initial submission date, however, all other dates will be set based on the date the union submits the amended grievance to the City.
+If the Union submits the amended grievance adding the missing information after the fourteen (14) day period, all dates will be set based on the date the amended grievance is resubmitted to the City.

-- 37. If the grievance is not resolved within seven (7) days after the informal discussion with the immediate supervisor, the grievant will submit the grievance in writing to the immediate supervisor on a mutually agreeable grievance form.
-The grievance will set forth the following: - 1. facts of the grievance; - 2. the terms and conditions of employment claimed to have been violated, misapplied or misinterpreted, and - 3. the remedy or solution being sought by the grievant. - 38.
 The immediate supervisor shall respond in writing within ten (10) days following receipt of the written grievance.

-39. Step 2: Appointing Officer
+Step 2: Appointing Officer

 A grievant dissatisfied with the immediate supervisor's response at Step 1 may appeal to the Appointing Officer or designee, in writing, within fifteen (15) days of receipt of the Step 1 response.
-The Appointing Officer or designee shall respond in writing within fifteen (15) days of receipt of the grievance.
+The Step 2 grievance shall contain a specific description of the basis for the grievance, the resolution desired, and specific reason or reasons for rejecting the lower step response and advancing the grievance to the next step.
+The Appointing Officer or designee shall respond in writing within fifteen (15) days of receipt of the grievance and shall address the reason or reasons the grievance has been denied or upheld.